-Even though your family member is no longer the person she once was, she can still enjoy pleasurable activities with you.
+Even though your family member is no longer able to participate in activities as they could before, they can still enjoy pleasurable activities with you.
 Take mom outside for some fresh air, play music for her, do simple puzzles if she is able.
 In the end, these moments might be what you cherish most.

 When illness or injury robs your loved one of the ability to remember things about themselves, it can be scary and profoundly difficult.
 How do you help them cope with the changes in memory and identity?

 Look for ways to add new activities to your loved one’s life, or think about how you might incorporate elements of a favorite pastime.
 If your mother was an avid golfer, she may have no interest in taking up knitting if her doctor tells her to stay off the links.
 Ask her what she misses about golf, though, and you may realize that she misses the camaraderie more than the activity itself.
 Would she be able to meet her foursome for lunch after they’ve finished their round?

 Remember too that this is a type of loss.
 Feelings associated with the grieving process, including denial, anger, and depression, are normal.
 Talking to a social worker, therapist, clergyperson, or even a sympathetic friend may help you or your loved one manage the emotions and come to terms with the loss.
 If there’s a support group in your area, hearing how others have coped with the changes you’re experiencing can provide insight and concrete steps, and learning that you aren’t alone in your feelings of anticipatory grief can be reassuring.